josegabrielnb/reproducible-research_homework/README.md

 ### A
 * The "random_walk" function in the script produces a dataframe containing x and y coordinates, and time steps.
 This is used to create data1 and data2 in the script, which are then plotted using the "ggplot" function
 * Below shows two random walks from data1 and data2 plotted next to each other
-* Despite having the same number of steps (500) at a fixed distance (h-0.25), and begining at the same coordinates (0,0) and at time 0, the 2 plots show completely different patterns.
+* Despite having the same number of steps (500) at a fixed distance (h-0.25),  beginning at the same coordinates (0,0) and at time 0, the two plots show completely different patterns.
 * This is both walks begin at the origin (0,0) but at each new (x,y) coordinate, a step is taken in a direction given by a random angle between 0 and 360 degrees (2π), and this is repeated 500 times.
 * Lines connecting each point in the path show a colour gradient from dark to light blue, as the colour of the line represents progression through time